-The following four international subsidiaries are also included for the purpose of benchmarking base pay for executives who are not NEOs: ConocoPhillips Canada No NEO data available for Canadian subsidiaries Devon Canada Corporation No NEO data available for Canadian subsidiaries Statoil Canada No NEO data available for Canadian subsidiaries Total E&P Canada No NEO data available for Canadian subsidiaries
+The following three international subsidiaries are also included for the purpose of benchmarking base pay for executives who are not NEOs:

+BP Energy No NEO data available for Canadian subsidiaries ConocoPhillips Canada No NEO data available for Canadian subsidiaries Devon Canada Corporation No NEO data available for Canadian subsidiaries

-(1) Market capitalization in Cdn. \$ million.
+(1) Market capitalization in Cdn. \$ million as at December 31, 2015.